 Roula was the neuromuscular fellow for Professor Carolyn Sue involved in the clinical care of patients attending the mitochondrial clinics at Royal North Shore Hospital.
 She completed a PhD in neurogenetics and neuromuscular disease at the Children’s hospital at Westmead and through the University of Sydney.
 Her PhD project focused on using new technologies such as whole exome sequencing, to establish the genetic diagnoses in previously undiagnosed myopathies and limb-girdle muscular dystrophies.
 Her primary clinical and research interests are in the diagnoses and treatment of muscle disorders.

-Dr Doug Lingard is a Radiologist and Nuclear Physician who has been active in both public and private medicine in Australia for over 30 years.
-He is a cofounder of the largest Diagnostic Imaging practice in Australia, Pittwater Radiology and Medical Imaging Australasia Ltd. He and his wife Margie are the parents of two children with mitochondrial disease.
+Doug is a Radiologist & Nuclear Physician who has been active in both public and private medicine in Australia for over 30 years.
+He is a cofounder of the largest Diagnostic Imaging practice in Australia, Pittwater Radiology & Medical Imaging Australasia Ltd. He and his wife Margie are the parents of two children with mitochondrial disease.

-Doug is the Mito Foundation Chairman and a founding director of the Foundation.
+Doug is the Mito Foundation Chairman, a member of the Mito Foundation Nominations Committee, a member of the Mito Foundation Scientific & Medical Advisory Panel and a founding director of the Mito Foundation.

 Professor Mike Ryan is Head of the Mitochondria lab at Monash University.
 He has performed research into the molecular cell biology of mitochondria for over 20 years.
 In 1997, he was awarded an Alexander von Humboldt fellowship and worked for 3 years at the University of Freiburg in Germany.
 In 2000, he took up a position at La Trobe University with a postdoctoral fellowship from the Australian Research Council and then became an academic member in 2001.
 Over the past 10 years, Mike and his group have investigated the biochemical and cellular defects associated with mitochondrial disease and also research into the inheritance of mitochondria.
 Mike and his team relocated to Monash University from La Trobe University in 2014.